iomesh/docs/docs/monitor-iomesh/monitoring-iomesh.md

 sidebar_label: Monitoring IOMesh
 ---

-After successfully importing Grafana, you will see the dashboard shown below.
+After successfully importing Grafana, you will see the dashboard shown below(加一张图).
 Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/dashboards/) to do more configurations and adjustments.

 IOMesh provide 5 rows of contents for monitoring IOMesh storage: